Opportunities (Let's Make Lots of Money): Release

-The first version of the song, recorded with the duo's first producer, Bobby Orlando, was not released; upon signing with record label Parlophone, they re-recorded the song with J. J. Jeczalik (of Art of Noise) and Nicholas Froome.
-The original single release charted at number 116 in the UK, to be exceedingly outdone by the number-one spectacle of the second release of "West End Girls" in multiple countries.
+The first version of the song, recorded with the duo's first producer, Bobby Orlando, was not released.
+Upon signing with record label Parlophone, they re-recorded the song with J. J. Jeczalik (of Art of Noise) and Nicholas Froome.
+Released as a single in July 1985, this version charted at number 116 in the UK, to be exceedingly outdone by the number-one spectacle of the subsequent release of "West End Girls" in multiple countries.
+In Los Angeles, trend-setting Modern Rock station KROQ-FM 106.7 played the original version of "Opportunities," as heard in a November 1985 recording of the station on a Saturday evening with notable host Richard Blade.

 A new single version for the duo's debut album, Please, was mixed with reprogramming done by producer Stephen Hague and re-recorded vocals from Tennant.
 The second release of "Opportunities", following the album's release, resulted in better chart performance.
 It is the only single from the band to chart higher in the US than the UK, becoming the duo's second top 10 single in the US, peaking at number 10, and just missing out at number 11 in the UK.
 In Australia, the first version was the one to chart (although outside the top 40).

 Please also included a brief, cacophonic track titled "Opportunities (Reprise)", which was the original middle section to the song proper before it was edited out.

 For the 1985 release, 12-inch remixes were produced by Ron Dean Miller of Nuance, while those for the 1986 release were produced by noted 1980s producer Shep Pettibone.
 Some of Miller's overdubs went on to be incorporated into the 1986 single version.
 The 1986 7" single version bears the following production credit: "Original Production by J.J.
 Jeczalik & Nicholas Froome; New York overdubs by Ron Dean Miller; Remix and Additional Production by Stephen Hague."
 Miller is also credited on the album track in the liner notes for Please.

 The original single version of "Opportunities" was unavailable on compact disc until the 1998 U.S.-only Essential compilation album, and was subsequently published in a longer version on the 2-disc Please: Further Listening 1984–1986.

+Artwork

+The cover of the 1985 single was created by XL Design with portraits of the duo photographed by Eric Watson.
+The front featured Tennant in a suit and tie with a dollar sign on his lapel; the back shows Lowe in a peaked cap, leather jacket, and gold chain.
+A limited edition 12-inch remix single (12RA6097) had 6-inch picture labels and a black die-cut sleeve with spot-varnish lettering.

+The 1986 single cover was designed by Mark Farrow with no images, only typography.
+The gold lettering on a silver background represents money.